manheim/terraform-pipeline/README.md

 * [TerraformDirectoryPlugin](./docs/TerraformDirectoryPlugin.md): Change the default directory containing your terraform code.
 * [TerraformLandscapePlugin](./docs/TerraformLandscapePlugin.md): Enable terraform-landscape plan output.
 * [DestroyPlugin](./docs/DestroyPlugin.md): Use this to change the pipeline functionality to `terraform destroy`.
 (Requires manual confirmation)
+* [PlanOnlyPlugin](./docs/PlanOnlyPlugin.md): Use this to change the pipeline functionality to `terraform plan` only.

 ## Write your own Plugin